deepakandgupta/serverless-dynamodb-stream-arn-plugin/README.md

           startingPosition: LATEST
           enabled: true // Any other parameters can be added as provided by serverless
 ```

+The plugin will automatically be called on command `serverless deploy`

 Note: Passing region where the table exists is important, the plugin automatically takes the value from `serverless -> provider -> region`